e2matheus/pdf-to-audiobook/README.md

 Python program that converters given PDF file into an audiobook, using Google Text to Speech Source Code project.

-This project was inspired by Make Your PDF an AudioBook Using Python Programming by Rohit Kumar Thakur Geek Culture Medium.
+This project was inspired by Rohit Kumar Thakur's [Make Your PDF an AudioBook Using Python Programming](https://medium.com/geekculture/make-your-pdf-an-audiobook-using-python-programming-610b59cc4a92).

 ## How to run the program